Fast Food You wish to estimate, with 90% confidence, the populati... | Channels for Pearson+

 Sample Size Calculation

-Sample size calculation is a statistical method used to determine the number of observations or replicates needed to achieve a desired level of precision in estimates.
-In this scenario, it involves using the desired confidence level (90%) and margin of error (3%) to ensure that the sample accurately reflects the population proportion.
+Sample size calculation is the process of determining the number of observations or replicates needed to ensure that the sample accurately reflects the population.
+It involves factors such as the desired confidence level, margin of error, and the estimated population proportion, which in this case is 83%.

 Recommended video: